School of Journalism, Media and Performance

 Having graduated in Industrial Design from Ireland’s National College of Art & Design she worked in industry for a number of years before returning to study Classical Animation at the Irish School of Animation.

-Rhoda has been involved with a number of social well being projects which have involved adult literacy, and the running of art programmes initially with a prison support centre and then within drug rehabilitation at Cherry Orchard Hospital in Dublin.
+Rhoda has been involved with a number of social well-being projects.
+This has involved working within adult literacy, and the development of art programmes for a prison support centre and a drug rehabilitation centre.
 These projects underline a notion of gaming that is social and community based and led to the exploration of serious topics within game design education.
-Rhoda is involved in the supervision of final year student projects some of which are fundamentally designed to afford people greater insight and empathy into the lives of others exploring themes of geographical displacement, social isolation and mental well-being.
+Rhoda is involved in the supervision of final year student projects, some of which are designed to afford greater insight and empathy into the lives of others exploring themes of geographical displacement, social isolation and mental well-being.

-As Course Leader for the BA (Hons) Games Design Course she oversees the course curriculum development.
-She liaises closely with the industry experienced course team to ensure the course content and structure is delivering industry practice skills which are clearly underpinned with academic theory.
-As a Senior Lecturer she specialises in traditional drawing, game concept development and presentation.
-She has a keen interest in table top games and their impact within the digital arena.
+As Senior Lecturer for the BA (Hons) Games Design Course Rhoda contributes to the course curriculum development.
+She liaises closely with the industry experienced course team to ensure the course content and structure is delivering industry practice skills underpinned with academic theory.
+She specialises in traditional drawing and game concept development.
+She has a keen interest in tabletop gaming both as a participant and as a potential developer.
 She is an active participant in promoting International travel and collaboration having acted as the Schools Erasmus Academic Co-Ordinator for the Art and Design programmes.

 Lego Star Wars (The Original Trilogy) – TT Games / Warner Bros (2006)

 Lego Star Wars: The Video Game BAFTA Best Gameplay Award – TT Games /Warner Bros (2005)

 Disney Pixar Finding Nemo – TT Games /Warner Bros (2003)